 Printable Recipe Card

-- 1 tbsp salt (or less if using store-bought bone broth)
+- 1 1/2 tsp salt (less if you are using a store-bought bone broth)

-- 2 tsp red pepper flakes or 1 tsp turmeric (optional for a kick)
+- 2 tsp red pepper flakes (optional - if you want the kick)

 - Turn the instant pot on saute mode, and drizzle some olive oil in the pot.
 Saute the onions and carrots for 5 minutes, then add the garlic for 1 minute.

-- Add all the other ingredients except the shredded cheese.
+- Add all the other ingredients except the flour and shredded cheese.

 - Press the "stew/meat" function and let pressure cook for 30 minutes.
 Allow to slowly release.